Nebularaid2000/Nebularaid2000.github.io/_pages/about.md

 ---

-Currently, I'm a Senior student major in Electrical and Computer Engineering (ECE) at University of Michigan - Shanghai Jiao Tong University Joint Insititute (UM-SJTU JI).
-I enrolled in the Dual Degree Program, in which I'm pursuing a second degree in Computer Science (CS) at University of Michigan, Ann Arbor.
-I will receive the B.Eng. degree in CS in Apr.
-2022 and the B.Eng. degree in ECE in Aug.
-2022.
-After that, I will be pursuing my Ph.D. degree under the supervision of [Prof. Quanshi Zhang](http://qszhang.com) at Shanghai Jiao Tong University.
+Currently, I'm a second year Ph.D. student major in Computer Science (CS) at Shanghai Jiao Tong University, under the supervision of [Prof. Quanshi Zhang](http://qszhang.com).
+Previously, I enrolled in the Dual Degree Program at University of Michigan - Shanghai Jiao Tong University Joint Institute (UM-SJTU JI), in which I obtained a B.Eng. degree in CS at University of Michigan, Ann Arbor, and a B.Eng. degree in Electrical and Computer Engineering (ECE) at Shanghai Jiao Tong University.

 Research Interests
 ======